|« PreviousNext »|

 To turn on log delivery, you provide the following logging configuration information:

 Name of the target bucket name where you want Amazon S3 to save the access logs as objects.
 You can have logs delivered to any bucket that you own, including the source bucket.
-We recommend save access logs in a different bucket so you can easily manage the logs.
+We recommend that you save access logs in a different bucket so you can easily manage the logs.
 If you choose to save access logs in the same bucket as the source bucket, we recommend you specify a prefix to all log object keys so that you can easily identify the log objects.

 Both the source and target buckets must be owned by the same AWS account.